The Rivkin Center’s Education Program

 Do you have any events coming up?
 I’m planning to attend the Rivkin SummeRun.
 I do not have any parties scheduled at the moment, but I’m sure that will change soon.
 Also, I am climbing Kilimanjaro this summer to raise money for cancer research!

-Want to learn more about becoming a CanCan instructor or facilitator?
+Want to learn more about becoming an instructor or survivor?
 Share your story.